Meet the Board

 He has served on the board of Taichung AmCham since 1996, including a 4 year period as its chairman.
 Favorite pastimes include playing in Compass' international men’s soccer club, reading history books and travelling to places he’s never explored before.

-Bernard Siu served the Board of Amcham from the first set up date to present.
+Bernard Siu served the Board of Amcham from the first set to the present.
 He is a Mechanical Engineering Professional.
 Before he retired in 2007, he worked for Mcgill International Inc. for more then 18 years in Taichung.
-In the past 13 years, he had worked as a Consultant for mechanical manufacturing company, sales agent for heavy duty and high precision bearings.
+In the past 13 years, he had worked as a Consultant for mechanical manufacturing company, sales agent for heavy-duty and high precision bearings.

 Dr. James Sims

 Professor James Sims first started teaching in Taiwan in 1985 and since then he has worked at positions of increasing rank and responsible at Tunghai University.

 James has served as the Chair of the Foreign Languages and Literature Department (FLLD) and the English Language Center (ELC).